-Trash those overpriced third party certs!
+Trash those overpriced third-party OV and EV certs!
 Set that clumsy dongle on fire!
-Sign on the line for $9.99.
-Code signing apps and plugins on Windows in 2024 is finally (more) sane and (same as Apple) cheap.
+Sign on the line for $9.99/month.
+Code signing apps and plugins on Windows in 2025 is finally (more) sane and (same as Apple) cheap.

 This article walks you through how I set things up.
 You should visit Microsoft’s official docs where they do something similar and also check out Koala DSP’s guide.